 - A node with good connectivity is configured as a peer relay

-- When direct connections fail between other nodes, Tailscale can route through your peer relay instead of DERP
+- When direct connections fail between other nodes, Tailscale routes through your peer relay instead of DERP

 - Tailscale maintains preference hierarchy: direct connection > peer relay > DERP